 Get-Computerinfo ...
-Help This topic contains 2 replies, has 2 voices, and was last updated by Del 1 month ago.
+Help This topic contains 2 replies, has 2 voices, and was last updated by Del 1 year, 4 months ago.
 Author Posts February 20, 2017 at 3:19 pm #64662 DelParticipant Hi guys, I'm trying this code but re turns only one computer Get-ADComputer -Filter * | Get-ComputerInfo | Select CsDomain, CsName, LogonServer, CsCaption, CsDomainRole, CsDNSHostName, OsName, OsInstallDate, OsVersion, WindowsCurrentVersion, OsProductType, OsArchitecture, OsLanguage, WindowsEditionId, WindowsInstallationType, WindowsProductId, OsCountryCode, OsLocale, OsLocalDateTime, OsLastBootUpTime, OsUptime,OsMuiLanguages,OsSerialNumber,OsStatus, OsSuites, OsServerLevel, KeyboardLayout, TimeZone, WindowsRegisteredOrganization Returns multiple values with only one computer name which is the first computer from Get-adcomputer -Filter * Tried Foreach, same output ...
 Tried invoke-command – But I have to enter each computer name in the domain 'Which is painful!' ...
 Any opinions ?
 February 20, 2017 at 3:32 pm #64770 Don JonesKeymaster Get-ComputerInfo doesn't accept AD computer objects as input, and doesn't run against remote computers.
 You would in fact need to use Invoke-Command and Remoting.
 Invoke-Command doesn't accept computer names from the pipeline. -ComputerName (Get-ADComputer -Filter * | Select -Expand Name) Should work, though.
 February 20, 2017 at 7:12 pm #64830 DelParticipant Thanks Don Author Posts You must be logged in to reply to this topic.